Project-Counter/cop5/source/appendices/b-changes-from-previous-releases/01-changes-from-counter-release-4.rst

    * - Journal Report 4: Total Searches Run By Month and Collection
      - Eliminated (no equivalent)
-     - To the extent that a journal collection is organized for searching as a discrete collection (rare), usage would be reported in “Database Usage”.
+     - To the extent that a journal collection is organized for searching as a discrete collection (rare), usage would be reported in “Database Search and Item Usage”.

    * - Journal Report 5: Number of Successful Full-Text Article Requests by Year-of-Publication (YOP) and Journal
      - Journal Requests by YOP (Excluding OA_Gold)
      - This R5 report offers a breakdown of journal usage by year of publication (YOP) and the resulting report can be analysed using filters or pivot tables.

    * - Multimedia Report 1: Number of Successful Full Multimedia Content Unit Requests by Month and Collection
-     - Database Usage
+     - Database Search and Item Usage
-     - Multimedia usage, where multimedia is packaged and accessed as separate collections, would be reported using “Database Usage”.
+     - Multimedia usage, where multimedia is packaged and accessed as separate collections, would be reported using “Database Search and Item Usage”.

    * - Multimedia Report 2: Number of Successful Full Multimedia Content Unit Requests by Month, Collection and Item Type
      - Multimedia Item Requests